 - Hold down the Alt/Option key during the restart to display boot options.

-- Select the RECON IMAGER option which supports the Mac that you are booting.
+- Select the RECON IMAGER Mode that supports the Mac that you are booting.

 - Use the RAM Imager to immediately image the RAM.

 The RAM image that is created can be processed using RECON LAB or another tool of your choice.